MohamedShakshak/Titanic_project_MLOps/README.md

 - Production model URI for serving: `models:/titanic-classifier@Production`
 - No-registry API health endpoint: `GET /health`
 - No-registry API prediction endpoint: `POST /api/v1/predict`
+- Batch input table: `titanic.test_passengers`
+- Batch output table: `titanic.predictions`

 ## Notes

 - Use `dvc repro` as the default way to reproduce the project pipeline.
 - Use `params.yaml` for experiment changes that DVC should track.
 - Use MLflow to compare runs, inspect artifacts, and manage production aliases.
+- Use the batch flow when predictions should be written back to MotherDuck.
 - Use the MLflow Docker Compose path only after a model version has been promoted to `Production`.
 - Use the no-registry FastAPI image when you want to serve a local model file